Mexico to start COVID vaccinations as virus stretches hospitals

 Others, especially in Mexico City’s vast informal economy, just hope to scrape by as tighter health restrictions bite.

-Fidelina Esperon, a seller of street food, fretted her livelihood could be about to dry up.
+Street food seller Fidelina Esperon fretted her livelihood could be about to dry up.

 “The little I had saved, I’ve already spent it all,” she said.

-Reporting by Daina Beth Solomon, Additional reporting by Anthony Esposito and Alberto Fajardo; Editing by Dave Graham, Barbara Lewis, Steve Orlofsky and Nick Macfie
+Reporting by Daina Beth Solomon, Additional reporting by Anthony Esposito, Alberto Fajardo and Dave Graham, Editing by Steve Orlofsky, Nick Macfie and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.